DOI-USGS/cdi-software-tutorials-2025/git-basics/ex3-merge-and-rebase.md

 </details>

-### Step 3 - Update local working branch with changes from remote
+### Step 3 - Update local feature branch with changes from remote

 An important update has been merged into the remote branch - incorporate those changes into your local feature branch (not your working branch, yet).